How To Do a 1031 Exchange: Important Rules & Definitions Real Estate Investors Should Know for 2018

 - Exchanging a rental property or vacation rental for a restaurant space would be allowed.

-**It’s important to note that the original and replacement properties must be within the U.S. to qualify under section 1031.
+EXCEPTION: It’s important to note that the original and replacement property must be within the U.S. to qualify under section 1031.

-**Another fun fact: When using a Starker Exchange doesn’t have to be a 1-1 exchange.
+**Another fun fact: Starker Exchanges can include more than two properties.
 For example, you can exchange one property for multiple replacement properties and vice versa: you can exchange multiple properties and for one larger property.
 As long as the new properties are like your original properties, you’re good to go.
 Do yourself a favor and get a good qualified intermediary to assist you.

 Rule 2: Investment or Business Property Only

 A 1031 exchange is only applicable for Investment or business property, not personal property.
 In other words, you can’t swap one primary residence for another.